oliviaxyl/A-Simple-Movie-Recommender-System-to-Classmates-/README.md

 The purpose of this coursework is to implement recommendation techniques and suggest relevant movies to classmates.

 ### Methods Used
-* Item-based Collaborative Filter
+* Item-based collaborative filter
-* User-based Collaborative Filter
+* User-based collaborative filter
-* Low-rank Approximation
+* Low-rank approximation
-* Neural Collaborative Filtering
+* Neural collaborative filtering

 ### Technologies
 * R